-NOW, THEREFORE, BE IT RESOLVED, By the Senate of the State of Washington, the House of Representatives concurring, That the legislature urges teachers to return to work as quickly as possible for the good of the students and the future of our school system; and
+NOW, THEREFORE, BE IT RESOLVED, By the Senate of the state of Washington, the House of Representatives concurring, That a select committee on state boundaries be established to study the feasibility of boundary line changes and the process to accomplish such changes; and

 BE IT FURTHER RESOLVED, That the committee consist of four members: Two from the Washington State House of Representatives, one from each major political caucus, appointed by the Co-Speakers of the House of Representatives; and two from the Washington State Senate, one from each major political caucus, appointed by the President of the Senate; and

 BE IT FURTHER RESOLVED, That Senate Committee Services and the Office of Program Research shall provide staff for the committee; and